ac812/mcb-python/_sources/numpy.md

 * NumPy uses a **vectorised** code system for arrays, which enables the application of operations on each data item without the use of loops.
 This facilitates mathematical and other operations and has the following advantages:
     * Fewer lines of code
     * Fast (this is more evident with large list sizes)
-    * Easier to read, resembles mathematical notation.
+    * Easier to read; resembles mathematical notation.
-The code below shows the code in standard Python code and in NumPy code that multiplies two lists:
+As an example, the code below shows the code in standard Python code and in NumPy code that multiplies two lists:

 `````{tab-set}
 ````{tab-item} Standard Python